-The development of the 2050 LRTP began in Fiscal Year 2023 using a multi-phased scope approach to its development and was adopted on October 3, 2024.
-The MPO worked closely with its general planning consultants, FDOT District 7 and the Sun Coast Transportation Alliance (SCTPA) on its 2050 LRTP content and elements for consistency with local comprehensive plans of its member jurisdictions, state, and federal requirements for long-range transportation planning.
-The 2050 LRTP was presented to the MPO's Technical Advisory Committee, Citizen Advisory Committee, and Bicycle/Pedestrian Advisory Committee throughout its multi-phased development for public engagement opportunities as addressed in the Public Participation Plan.
+The development of the 2050 LRTP began in Fiscal Year 2023 using a multi-phased scope approach to its development.
+The 2050 LRTP has a target date for adoption of October 3, 2024 (deadline is December 4, 2024).
+The MPO has been working closely with its general planning consultants, FDOT District 7 and the Sun Coast Transportation Alliance (SCTPA) on its 2050 LRTP content and elements for consistency with local comprehensive plans of its member jurisdictions, state, and federal requirements for long-range transportation planning.
+The 2050 LRTP will be presented to the MPO's Technical Advisory Committee, Citizen Advisory Committee, and Bicycle/Pedestrian Advisory Committee throughout its multi-phased development for public engagement opportunities as addressed in the Public Participation Plan.
 Funding is reflected in Task 1 of this UPWP to finalize the 2050 LRTP for adoption.